 I didn’t know how I would live—only that I would.
 That was the first time I remember drawing a line in the sand.

-I like to tell people that I am stubborn.
-My stubbornness is one of my greatest strengths, I think.
+My stubbornness is one of my greatest strengths.
 It kept me alive on more than one occasion.
 Not when I was trying to die.
 But after.
 It helped me carve my own path in life, for which I am grateful.

 My stubbornness helps me show up through fear and be real.